luffy1727/aws-prep/README.md

  - Has reader DNS
  - Can create custom endpoint for the read replicas.
 However, when custom endpoint is created, the default endpoint gets removed.

+#### AWS Redshift
+ - Based on PostgreSQL, not used for OLTP (online transaction processing)
+ - is OLAP (analytics)
+ - 10x better performance than other data warehouses,

 ## Day 7 notes:
 #### AWS ElastiCache
 `AWS managed Redis or Memcached`